lara-amalia/se-wdp-ue/03/README.md

 > Note: Don't forget the semicolon after each CSS rule!

-When you've successfully linked the index page and the CSS file, reference the stylesheet in all other HTML files (about, portfolio, contact) as well (and change the background color back to something not so red…).
+When you've successfully linked the index page and the CSS file, reference the stylesheet in all other HTML files (about, portfolio, contact) as well (and change the background color back to something less red…).

 ### 1.1 Text

 Choose two fonts for your website from [Google Fonts](https://fonts.google.com).
 Use one for headlines and the other one for body text.
-You can also use one font and select for example the regular style for the body text and the bold style for headlines.
+You can also use one font and select, for example, the regular style for the body text and the bold style for headlines.

 > If you found a font you like, check out the font pairings suggested by Google Fonts, maybe there's another one you can use as second font.
-Don't spend too much time on Google Fonts now, you can always change the font later if you found another one, that you like more!
+Don't spend too much time on Google Fonts now, you can always change the font later if you found another one you like better!

 Copy and paste the `link` you can find in the embed-tab on Google Fonts into the head of your HTML files.